 Chicago Review Press is a publishing company that was founded in 1973.
 Currently, they have six imprints including Lawrence Hill Books, Ball Publishing, Chicago Review Press, Zephyr Press, Parenting Press and Academy Chicago.

 Chicago Review Press is interested in publishing high-quality non-fiction.
 They are looking for African American non-fiction, autobiography/biography, food and drink (but not cookbooks), DIY, history, film, and more as specified on their website.
 Before sending a proposal, an email with a brief query to one of the editors is mandatory.
-Lawrence Hill Books is known to publish nonfiction topics on progressive politics, African American related topics and more.
-Ball Publishing focuses on gardening topics, and Zephyr Press deals with titles on professional development.
-On the other hand, Academy Chicago usually publishes mysteries, memoirs and more.
-The guidelines for proposals and submissions can be retrieved from here.
+Chicago Review Press is currently accepting only non-fiction manuscripts and you can find more details about their submission process here.

 This is one of the oldest publishing companies in Chicago and is still in operation.
 Third World Press was founded by Haki R. Madhubuti in 1967 and offers a range of fiction and poetry, nonfiction, criticism and young adult and children books.
 Their publications include The Classroom and the Cell, By Any Necessary Means, and The Magic of Juju.
 Their quality literature focuses primarily on critique, issues, and themes related to the African American public.
 The publisher has a mission to avail this literature to many individuals including African American readers who are the primary target.

 Third World Press accepts manuscripts that are sent in original work with a one-page synopsis, an introduction letter and an outline of the target market intended.
 Submissions can be mailed to Acquisitions, c/o Third World Press Foundation, P.O.
 Box 19730, Chicago, IL 60619.
 Response will be after four to six months in writing.
-For submission guidelines please check on their website.
+Note that they only accept new manuscripts in the month of July.
+Check this page for detailed submission guidelines.

 Lee & Low Books was founded in 1991 with Baseball Saved Us as one of its first debut lists.
 The New York-based company publishes books for young adults and children with a multicultural theme.
 They aim to address teens and children of color with titles that all readers will enjoy, from chapter books, picture books, and early readers.
 They have products such as In Daddy’s Arms I am Tall, The Pot that Juan Built and Parrots over Puerto Rico.